 Bahá’í View of the Unity of God of Other Religions

-Bahá’ís believe that there is only one real religion, which is the religion of God, and they view different religions as constituting different approaches to that one true religion.
-In this respect the Bahá’í faith possesses a unique view of religions given that it accepts them as true and valid.
-Bahá’u’lláh himself believed that the different religions and their religious traditions spoke of the same divine reality, and thus Bahá’ís are encouraged to treat adherents of other religions in a friendly manner as well as encourage peaceful relations between different faith communities.
+Bahá’ís believe that there is only one real religion, which is the religion of God.
+Different religions constitute different approaches to that one true religion.
+Bahá’u’lláh believed that the different religions and their traditions spoke of the same divine reality.
+Bahá’ís are encouraged to treat members of other religions in a warm and friendly way and to encourage peaceful relations between different faith communities.

 Bahá’í View of the Unity of Humanity